-- 1. Please complete the Reporting Form., available at:. https://eform.whitehorsedc.gov.uk/ebase/ufsmain?formid=ENFORCEMENT_COM PLAINT&SOVA_TAG=VALE&ebd=0&ebz=1_1473948604648 - 2.
-For further information on planning enforcement please contact the Customer Service Team by telephone 01235 422600 or email the Enforcement Team directly at: planning.enforcement@southandvale.gov.uk - Further details on our approach to addressing planning enforcement matters is available on our website at: www.whitehorsedc.gov.uk/services-andadvice/planning-and-building/planning-enforcement
+- 1. Please complete the Reporting Form. - 2.
+For further information on planning enforcement, please contact the Customer Service Team by telephone 01235 422600 or email the Enforcement Team directly at: planning.enforcement@southandvale.gov.uk - 3.
+Further details on our approach to addressing planning enforcement matters is available on our website at: www.whitehorsedc.gov.uk/services-and-advice/planning-and-building/planning-enforcement